Tag Archive for: Maieutics

 • Visit our campuses in Montpellier and Nîmes

-As it does every year, the Faculty of Medicine will open its doors at its campuses in Nîmes and Montpellier (ADV) for a one-day event on Saturday, February 12, 2022.
+As it does every year, the Faculty of Medicine will open its doors at its campuses in Nîmes and Montpellier (ADV) for one day, on Saturday, February 12, 2022.
 This event will give our prospective students the opportunity to meet our faculty, our academic advisors, and our current students enrolled in medical and paramedical programs.

 COVID-19 Update